Initiatives to Revitalize the Regions

 Food and Farming Education Activities

 Each year, we distribute booklets to children in the fifth year of elementary school across Japan covering a variety of topics, from food and farming education to environmental education to financial and economic education.
 We also distribute a universal edition for special education schools.
-In fiscal 2022, we added new themes related to the SDGs, such as "food loss," and distributed approximately 1.30 million copies were distributed free of charge to 20,000 elementary schools nationwide.
+In fiscal 2024, we distributed approximately 1.27 million copies free of charge to elementary schools across Japan (approx. 20,000 schools), including QR codes to improve usability.

 Senior Elementary School Edition: Our Lives with Agriculture (Left), Universal Design Edition (Right)